Updated July 21, 2023

 In Short Simple random sample is as simple as picking up a sample out of many items.

 For Example: There are 40 Boxes in the room and we need to open 5 boxes on a random basis.
-In that case, the chances of every box to come on a single time is 1/40.
+In that case, the chances of every box coming on a single time is 1/40.

-There are commonly two terms which need to be understood
+There are commonly two terms that need to be understood

 - Population Data: Total data out of which sample to be taken.